 who formerly was useless to you, but now is useful both to you and to me.Philemon 1:11(NASB)

-Ironically, the name 'Onesimus' means 'profitable', but no doubt Philemon considered him to be a worthless rascal, rather than that beloved brother in Christ.
-And yet Paul's petition was to welcome back into his service, the one who formerly was useless to him, but now had become useful both to Philemon and to Paul.
+Ironically, the name 'Onesimus' means 'profitable' but no doubt Philemon considered him to be a worthless rascal, rather than a beloved brother in Christ.
+And yet, Paul's petition was to welcome back into his service, the one who formerly was useless to him but now had become useful both to Philemon and to Paul.

 What an encouragement it is to know God works all things together for good - even the bad things that take place in our lives.
 And how vital to face up to our own responsibilities and to let all things be done in love - for this honours our Father in heaven.